runabrandes/tic-tac-toe/README.md

 ## PROJECT IDEA

-My initial idea for this project was to build a simple and easy to undertsnad Tic Tac Toe game that the user can play against a computer.
+My initial idea for this project was to build a simple and easy to understand Tic Tac Toe game that the user can play against a computer.

 The features I wanted the game to have are: